 7. Relationship Savvy

-Moreover, key account managers understand that partnering is the highest quality selling relationship and know that success depends on:
+Moreover, key account managers understand that partnering is the highest quality selling relationship and know that success depends on the following:

 - A relationship is born on shared values